ericleigh007/MSVSExtensionWalkThrus/TextClassifier/Readme.md

 ```

 The `GetClassificationSpans` method inside `EditorClassifier.cs` is called whenever the edtior buffer changes
-so that the extension can return the set of spans which are to be classified after that change.
+so that the extension can return the set of `SnapshotSpan`s which are to be classified after that change.

-In our simple case, we just return one representing the entire snspshot span.
+In our simple case, we just return one representing the entire `SnapshotSpan`.
+After all, it is just a *simple* sample.

 ```Csharp
         public IList<ClassificationSpan> GetClassificationSpans(SnapshotSpan span)